Louise Thaller - GLM 2015 - A passion for urban development

 And on the personal side, what is expat life like?

 Louise explains to me that in the field, there is a high turnover of young people working in humanitarian aid, especially in the Central African Republic.
-Thus, it is easy to meet young people of your generation, but harder to have social relationships that last over time.
+Thus, "it is easy to meet young people of your generation, but harder to have social relationships that last over time.
 So these are short but wonderful encounters: you easily have strong affinities, because they are there because of motivations that are similar to yours, and you will share very strong human adventures.
-But you have to assume that it will only last for a while.
+But you have to assume that it will only last for a while".
 The expat world is a small world in Bangui.
 Louise advises to get out of this bubble - which can require real efforts, but which she does not regret.
-You have to try to live a little locally, to understand the situation better.
-If you live abroad, it is assumed that you have an appetite for other cultures, so you have to try to avoid staying in your comfort zone, among white foreigners.
+You have to try "to live a little locally, to understand the situation better.
+If you live abroad, it is assumed that you have an appetite for other cultures, so you have to try to avoid staying in your comfort zone, among white foreigners".
 She would also likely have done a poorer quality job without the knowledge of the local culture that her Central African friends had provided.

-However, it was also important for her to be integrated into the expat community because its all about the beers too, as she puts it.
+However, it was also important for her to be integrated into the expat community because "it's all about the beers too," as she puts it.
 Some difficulties on projects can be solved unexpectedly outside of working hours.
 As a result, it can be difficult to separate personal and professional life.
 It is also important to take the time to learn from other professionals in the field, by looking at their experiences.

 Towards a new adventure: NGO project manager in Haiti